fiestajetsam/I-D/draft-gruessing-ntp-ntpv5-requirements/draft-gruessing-ntp-ntpv5-requirements.md

 issues.
 Forward prevention of ossification (for a potential NTPv6 protocol in the future) SHOULD also be taken into consideration.

+The model for backward compatibility is servers that support mutliple versions NTP and send a response in the same version as the request.
+This does not preclude high stratum servers from acting as a client in one version of NTP and a server in another.

 ## Extensibility

 To provide the protocol MUST have the capability to be extended.
 The specification should specify that implementations MUST ignore unknown extensions.
+Unknown extensions received by a server from a lower stratum server SHALL not be added to response messages sent by the server receiving these extensions.

 # IANA Considerations